 So here it is!
-The first chapter in the first Sinclair sisters book.
+An advance look at Can’t Tie Me Down.
 I hope you enjoy it.
 Bear in mind that this hasn’t been proofread yet, so if you come across any howling mistakes, just carry on and pretend you never saw them!
 Happy reading. 🙂

 It was an idyllic summer’s day on Scotland’s Kintyre peninsular.
 The sun was shining.
 The sky was blue.
 Gentle waves lapped at the shore beside the village of Arness.
 The Atlantic was calm, and through the morning haze, you could just about make out the coast of Ireland.
 The old grey stone buildings dotted around the village were postcard perfect and there was purple heather growing on the bluff above the sea.
 Even the fields seemed greener than usual.
 Mairi Sinclair half expected a couple of Disney-style bluebirds to flutter past her bedroom window, carrying a sheet to hang on the line.
 It was perfect, until someone pounded on her front door.